Nebraska vs. Purdue College Football Odds, Plays and Insights - NewsBreak

 - Purdue has three wins against the spread in seven games this year.

-- This year, the Boilermakers have one against the spread win in two games as an underdog of 7.5 points or more.
+- This season, the Boilermakers have one against the spread win in two games as an underdog of 7.5 points or more.

 - Purdue's games this season have gone over the total in one out of seven opportunities (14.3%).

-- Purdue is 3-0 against the spread and 3-0 overall when the team notches more than 19.4 points.
+- Purdue is 3-0 against the spread and 3-0 overall in games when it records more than 19.4 points.

-- When Purdue piles up more than 348.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Purdue churns out more than 348.4 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Boilermakers have turned the ball over 12 times this season, two more turnovers than the Cornhuskers have forced (10).
+- This season the Boilermakers have turned the ball over 12 times, two more than the Cornhuskers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.